axemanks/ecommerce-admin/README.md

 npx prisma migrate reset - resets database completely npx prisma generate - rebuilds the types npx prisma db push - syncs local db to azure db

+TODO:
+Add color picker to color page - right now we have to enter a hex value and they won't know what that is.